 Or maybe you just want to know that I’ll be there for you throughout your entire trip-planning experience, no matter how long it is, and that if you send me an e-mail, I’ll always get back to you as soon as I can.

 Then the unlimited session may be for you.

 With this option, we start with our one-on-one phone chat and follow-up email.
 But from there, I remain in close contact, helping you along the entire way.
-And yes, if it’s easier to jump on the phone again is just fine.
+And yes: that means if you’d prefer, jumping on the phone again is just fine.
 (We can also do everything over e-mail if you’d rather).

-As a bonus, I can also book anything for you that requires a phone call to Italy, but not payment up-front — namely, restaurant reservations.
+- I can book anything for you that requires a phone call to Italy, but does not require payment up-front — namely, restaurant reservations.
 (These are usually the trickiest things for folks to do on their own; everything else, from hotels to trains, you can book online.
 Plus, sometimes restaurants require some Italian to reserve).

 The list goes on and on.
 But just to start…

 - where to eat: why you should never count on Tripadvisor or a guidebook to find the best and most authentic spots, what websites I use to find new restaurants in Italy, my favorite restaurants in Rome and elsewhere, and general rules of thumb for how to avoid touristy spots

 - where to stay: why some of Italy’s “best hotels” don’t really merit their €250-and-up price tags, my favorite places to stay in Rome and elsewhere, how to use and what to know about apartment rental websites, and the best-kept secret in rewarding budget accommodation in Italy